Benefits to upgrading

 These events handlers now have access to the new actions parameter, which lets you:

-• Continue the payment flow: actions.resolve().
-You should call the actions.resolve() method regardless of the resultCode, including when the payment is unsuccessful.
+- Continue the payment flow: actions.resolve().
+Callactions.resolve()and pass theresultCode, also when the payment is unsuccessful.

-• Stop the payment flow: actions.reject().
-Stop the payment flow only when your server-side API request to Adyen failed, or when experiencing network connection issues.
+- Stop the payment flow: actions.reject().
+Stop the payment flow only in the following cases:- When your server's request to Adyen's API fails.

 Use the actions object to manage the payment flow, for example: